B-F-1-0/CompareISO/README.md

 From here, select two different ISO files and click "Compare".
 To get a wikitable-friendly text to copy and paste, click "Print Wiki Table".

 > [!WARNING]
 > Certain methods may take a long time to complete, depending on the complexity and size of the ISO file(s).
 Please be patient and wait for the operation to complete.
-If nothing happens after several minutes, you may then termine the program using Task Manager and file an issue.
+If nothing happens after several minutes, you may then terminate the program using Task Manager.
+You'll be able to clean up the directories upon retrying.